isomerpages/agd-corp/_about-us/Overview.md

 <p>As a future-ready organisation, AGD seeks to embrace new knowledge and
 technology to keep abreast of the latest trends in innovation and achieve transformation.
-With tighter integration of&nbsp;Government financial systems, the whole financial process is now made more seamless.
-Government systems have also on-boarded InvoiceNow, the nationwide e-invoicing network, to receive e-invoices from vendors in a touchless manner.</p>
+With tighter integration of&nbsp;Government financial systems, the whole financial process is now made more seamless.</p>
 <h3>Our Financial Services - Raising Productivity Through Innovation</h3>
 <p>Over the years, we have expanded and transformed our portfolio of services
 by:</p>